Enable TensorFlow with DirectML on Windows

 conda activate directml

-Install the Tensorflow with DirectML package
+Install the TensorFlow with DirectML package

 Note

-The tensorflow-directml package only supports TensorFlow 1.15.
+The tensorflow-directml package supports only TensorFlow 1.15.

 pip install tensorflow-directml